po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/28-Stu_Mini-Project/Develop/01_bubble-sort/README.md

 The bubble sort algorithm is a more common sorting algorithm one may receive in a technical interview.
 It is easier to grasp than some other algorithms and allows the interviewee to not only implement a solution, but also consider ways to optimize the solution.

 Take a moment to assess the question being asked and restate it to the interviewer to ensure that you understand the expectations.
+It's okay to ask questions for clarification during an interview, as long as the question isn't seeking for the direct answer to the question.
+Some interview questions are purposely stated in a vague fashion to force a job candidate to ask follow-up questions for clarification, it shows that the candidate is thinking critically about the problem.

+Take a few moments to gather your thoughts and take the interviewer's questions as guides to help you come to a solution.
+Don't forget to pseudocode!

-## Solutions
+## Resources

 Use the comments in the solution code to help guide with the following prompts: